wavelet-lab/osmoweb-tools/README.md

 ### Build Osmo components
 This script runs under the current user, but it requires root privileges to install the necessary packages and to install the built Osmocom utilities and libraries into the system.
 Before starting, make sure your user account has sudo access.

+The script automatically detects your package manager and installs the appropriate development packages for your Linux distribution.

 Build all Osmo components from source code:
 ```bash